 The result?
 They have a consistent labor source at a low cost (salary) entry point.

-Hey Hiring Managers, it’s much easier to find and train these employees to match the skills your company uses to differentiate itself from competitors.
-Some will rise to more senior levels and stay forever, some will take the training and move on after 12 – 18 months, some will stay for years, earn promotion and train the next group of entry levels to the standards they have been taught by your best people.
+Hey, Hiring Managers, it’s much easier to find and train these less experienced employees to match the skills your company uses to differentiate itself from competitors.
+Some will rise to more senior levels and stay forever; some will take the training and move on after 12 – 18 months.
+Some will stay for years, earn promotion and train the next group of entry levels to the standards they have been taught by your best people.
 Do you have an entry level, mission critical position that needs to be filled ALWAYS?
 (Growing businesses always do).
 Most companies have a dozen or more of these positions.
 These positions combine both the foundation and the future of your mission:

 The Hiring Strategy Re-Think

-These are simple transitions in perspective, these are not recruiting ideas outside the-box and this should not been seen as new recruitment strategies in hrm, unless your HR needs a shove to get there.
+These are simple, living transitions, in perspective.
+These are not outside-the-box recruiting ideas, and this should not be seen as new recruitment strategies in HR, unless your HR needs a shove to get there.

 More Advantages to this Hiring Strategy Re-Think

-You will have effectively moved industry poachers to your trained year 2 or 3 employees that don’t meet or match your promotion schedules.
+You will have effectively moved industry talent-poachers to your trained year 2 or 3 employees that don’t meet or match your promotion schedules.

 We love talking about these solutions and how to enhance them, so feel free to reach out for a chat with one of our own experts.

 |What we think

 |Tech solutions as apply to business with case studies to bring perspective.